Languages of Ireland: Irish

 The original Primitive Irish was introduced by Celtic speakers.
 Primitive Irish gradually evolved into Old Irish, spoken between the 5th and the 10th centuries, and then into Middle Irish.
 Middle Irish was spoken in Ireland, Scotland, and the Isle of Man through the 12th century, when it began to evolve into modern Irish in Ireland, Scottish Gaelic in Scotland, and the Manx language in the Isle of Man.
 Today, Irish is recognized as the first official language of the Republic of Ireland and is officially recognized in the European Union.
 Communities that speak Irish as their first language, generally in sporadic regions on the island's west coast, are collectively called the Gaeltacht.

 In the 2016 Irish census, 8,068 census forms were completed in Irish, and just under 74,000 of the total (1.7%) said they spoke it daily.
-The total number of people who answered 'yes' to being able to speak Irish to some extent in April 2016 was 1,761,420, 39.8 percent of respondents.
+The total number of people who answered 'yes' to being able to speak Irish to some extent in April 2016 was 1,761,420, 39.8% of respondents.